Best of Myanmar Soft Adventure

 Inle Lake to Yangon

 Bid farewell to the splendour of Shan state and make your way to the airport in Heho.
 From here, take a one-hour flight back to the hustle and bustle of Yangon.
-You may choose to spend the remainder of the day exploring independently, or join in on an optional final dinner and night out on the town.
+The journey ends with an optional final dinner and night out on the town in Yangon.

 - Travel insurance

 - International airfare & airfare taxes